This muscular canine has a maw full of sharp teeth and an inky black coat that almost seems to drink in the light around it.

 Organization solitary, pair, or pack (3–8)

 Bay (Su) When a shadow mastiff howls or barks, all creatures within a 300-foot spread except evil outsiders must succeed at a DC 16 Will save or become panicked for 1d4 rounds.
 This is a sonic, mind-affecting fear effect.
 A creature that successfully saves cannot be affected by the same mastiff's bay for 24 hours.
 This is a mind-affecting fear effect.
-The save DC is Charisma-based.
+The save DC is Charisma-based and includes a +2 racial bonus.

 Shadow Blend (Su) In any condition of illumination other than full daylight, a shadow mastiff disappears into the shadows, giving it concealment (50% miss chance).
 Artificial illumination, even a light or continual flame spell, does not negate this ability; a daylight spell, however, does.
 A shadow mastiff can suspend or resume this ability as a free action.